-In this guide, I'll tell you everything you need to know to choose your eSIM for Ireland: how much data you really need, what the coverage is like in Dublin and on the Wild Atlantic Way, which operators work best, and some local tips I learned while exploring the island.
-Let's get straight to it.
+In this guide, I'll tell you everything you need to know to choose your eSIM for Ireland: how much data you really need, what the coverage is like in Dublin and along the Wild Atlantic Way, which operators work best, and some local tips I learned while exploring the island.
+Let's get to it.

 Why use eSIM in Ireland

 eSIM elegantly solves this.
-Instead of searching for a Vodafone or Three store in Dublin (which will probably be closed when your late-night flight arrives), you simply scan a QR code from your hotel or even before leaving home.
+Instead of looking for a Vodafone or Three store in Dublin (which will probably be closed when your night flight arrives), you simply scan a QR code from your hotel or even before leaving home.
 The profile installs on your phone in less than two minutes, and when you land in Ireland, your connection activates automatically.
 No adapters, no losing your physical SIM at the bottom of your backpack.

 Coverage and operators in Ireland

 The same applies to Connemara, that mountainous region of lunar landscapes west of Galway.
-Small towns like Clifden or Leenane have coverage, but between them there are stretches where the signal disappears completely.
+Small towns like Clifden or Leenane have coverage, but between them, there are stretches where the signal disappears completely.
 This isn't a problem if you've downloaded your offline maps beforehand (Google Maps and Maps.me allow you to do so), but it can be frustrating if you rely on real-time navigation.

 eSIMs for Ireland generally connect automatically to the operator with the best signal in each area.
-In my experience, Three often has better penetration in rural areas of the west, while Vodafone dominates in the east and south.
+In my experience, Three usually has better penetration in rural areas of the west, while Vodafone dominates in the east and south.
 Eir is more irregular.
 The advantage of eSIM is that this selection is automatic: your phone switches networks without you having to do anything, maximizing your connectivity at all times.

 How much data you need for your trip

 The million-dollar question: how many GB should you get?
 The answer depends on your travel style, but for a typical 10-day itinerary in Ireland, between 6 and 8 GB is the sweet spot.
-Let me break it down with concrete examples so you can calculate your consumption.
+Let me break it down with concrete examples so you can calculate your usage.

 A tip that saves a lot of data: download content before leaving the hotel.
 Netflix, Spotify, and YouTube allow you to download episodes and music for offline consumption.
 Google Maps can also download entire regions.
-This is especially useful for those rural stretches where the signal is weak or non-existent.
+This is especially useful for those rural stretches where the signal is weak or nonexistent.
 And if you visit museums or castles, many offer free WiFi where you can take advantage to upload photos or back up to the cloud.

 Comparison: roaming vs eSIM

 From Latin America, the story is completely different.
 Mexican operators like Telcel or Movistar charge between 10-15 USD per day for roaming in Ireland, with limits of 100-200 MB daily.
 For 10 days, we're talking about 100-150 USD, and if you exceed the daily limit, additional charges can be brutal: up to 20 USD per extra GB.
-Claro, AT&T Mexico offers 1 GB packages for 200 pesos (about 10 USD), but that's still 100 USD to cover a 10-day trip with limited data.
+Of course, AT&T Mexico offers 1 GB packages for 200 pesos (about 10 USD), but it's still 100 USD to cover a 10-day trip with limited data.

 How to activate your eSIM and practical tips

 Once you purchase your plan, you'll receive a QR code by email, usually within minutes.
 Here's the first important tip: install the eSIM profile before traveling, connected to your home WiFi.
-Go to Settings > Cellular Data > Add Cellular Plan (on iPhone) or Settings > Connections > SIM card manager > Add eSIM (on Android).
+Go to Settings > Cellular Data > Add Cellular Plan (on iPhone) or Settings > Connections > SIM Card Manager > Add eSIM Card (on Android).
 Scan the QR code, assign it a name like "Ireland" to easily identify it, and you're done.
 The profile is installed but inactive; it doesn't consume data or activate until you decide.

 When you arrive in Ireland and turn on your phone after the flight, go to settings and activate data roaming on your eSIM line.
-Disable roaming on your main line to avoid accidental charges.
-On iPhone, you can configure which line you use for cellular data, calls, and messages independently; I recommend keeping the main line for calls/SMS (in case you need to receive verification codes) and the eSIM exclusively for data.
+Deactivate roaming on your main line to avoid accidental charges.
+On iPhone, you can configure which line you use for cellular data, calls, and messages independently; I recommend leaving the main line for calls/SMS (in case you need to receive verification codes) and the eSIM exclusively for data.

 The connection usually establishes in 30-60 seconds.
 If it doesn't connect immediately, try these steps: restart your phone, toggle airplane mode on and off, or manually select the network (look for Three, Vodafone, or Eir in the list of operators).
 In 95% of cases, the connection is automatic and instant, but it's good to know these tricks just in case.

-Finally, monitor your consumption from your phone's settings.
+Finally, monitor your consumption from your phone settings.
 Both iPhone and Android show how much data each app has consumed.
-If you notice that an app is consuming too much, restrict its background usage.
+If you notice an app is consuming too much, restrict its background usage.
 Facebook and Instagram are the usual culprits; you can configure them to only load high-quality content when you're on WiFi, easily saving 1-2 GB during your trip.

 Frequently asked questions